 Some people may have poor vision throughout their lives while others may completely lose their eyesight.

 What causes retinitis pigmentosa?

-Retinitis pigmentosa is a genetic disorder, where a genetic change causes the cells in the retina to be damaged.
-It can run in families, but can also happen to people with no family history of eye troubles.
+Retinitis pigmentosa is caused by a genetic problem, where a genetic change causes the cells in the retina to be damaged.

 Retinitis pigmentosa symptoms

 Retinitis pigmentosa can come on slowly or quickly.
 It can come on in children, but it starts more often in young adults.
 The main problems people notice are: